ntutangyun/Documentation/docs/python-api.md

  * `near_plane` - distance of near plane
  * `far_plane` - distance of far plane
- * `format` - format of image ("RGB" for 24-bit color image, "DEPTH" - 8-bit grayscale depth buffer, "SEMANTIC" - 24-bit color image with sematic segmentation)
+ * `format` - format of image ("RGB" for 24-bit color image, "DEPTH" - 8-bit grayscale depth buffer, "SEGMENTATION" - 24-bit color image with semantic/instance segmentation)

 Camera image can be saved to disk by calling `save`: